 The signs of shame are all around us.
 Sometimes you can see people’s shame seep out slowly – other times, it explodes.

 When you pay attention and listen to people long enough, you begin to hear not only what they are saying about themselves, but what they desperately want to hide.
-Many people seek out coaching or therapy because they want to change something about themselves.
+Many people seek out coaching because they want to change something about themselves.
 We work on overcoming and healing shame first.
 Then we look to see what the person really needs in order to grow.

 What is Shame?

 At its essence, shame is a feeling you get when there is something about you that you feel is inherently bad, wrong or unlovable.
 You fear that, if people knew this thing (or things) about you, it would make you unfit to be in their heart, their family, their embrace.
 Or that instead, you would be cast out.

 While we are ultimately in the business of helping people obtain new tools that will help them live happier, more fulfilling lives, we certainly never want to reinforce the extensive amounts of shame that are part of the day-to-day air we breathe.

 We begin every session by attuning to ourselves and others, listening deeply to a person’s desired outcomes, and ruthlessly rooting out toxic shame.
 We call this last part of the process “de-shamifying”.
 And why do we start with de-shamifying before transformation?
 Because shame fills a person with pressure, apprehension, and restriction.

 It is very hard to learn something new if you believe you are completely unlovable the way you are.
 That level of pressure causes a person to freeze, shut down, fake it, and run away.
 Trying something new is risky – it requires patience, gentleness, and self-acceptance.

 Once you have begun to identify and name your feelings of shame, there are some key ways you can begin to let go and heal shame.
 In the Somatica Method, we de-shamify in multiple ways, including the following three: